Harry Kane eyes immediate shot at first trophy after sealing Bayern Munich move

 England captain Harry Kane is hoping to win his first trophy within hours of joining Bayern Munich after completing his £100million move from Tottenham on Saturday.

-Kane trained with his new team-mates this morning and could make his debut for the Bavarian giants in their German Super Cup game against RB Leipzig at the Allianz Arena tonight.
+Kane trained with his new team-mates this morning and was named among the Bayern substitutes for their German Super Cup game against RB Leipzig at the Allianz Arena tonight.

 Victory over the German Cup winners would mean a first piece of silverware for Kane, who will wear the number nine shirt for Bayern after putting pen to paper on a deal until June 2027.